This article may contain compensated links. Please read disclaimer for more info.

 The Château of Azay-le-Rideau, considered one of the Loire Valley’s most beautiful, is on the Indre River and not on the Loire, as often thought.
 In fact, much of its exterior beauty lies its construction on an island: it is surrounded by water, which gives it the appearance of floating.

-One of Azay-le-Rideau’s most famous features is ‘stairway of honor’, a majestic straight staircase which was impossibly modern for its time, leading as it did straight up from the main entrance.
+One of Azay-le-Rideau’s most notable features is the ‘stairway of honor,’ a majestic straight staircase that was impossibly modern for its time, leading as it did straight up from the main entrance.
 In the past, most stairways had been spiral and usually tucked away in a tower.

 The easiest way to get there is to catch a bus from Tours.
-There is a train but the station is a half-hour walk from the chateau – the bus station is closer.
+There is a train, but the station is a half-hour walk from the chateau – the bus station is closer.
+Click here to buy your tickets to Azay-le-Rideau.

 Suggested by Leyla | Offbeat France